-100% increase in preferred shares and 109.29% increase in additional paid-in capital
+100% increase in preferred shares, 109.29% increase in additional paid-in capital and 100% decrease in deposit for future stock subscription

-The increase is due to the issuance of 30,000,000 preferred shares with a par value of \$\mathbb{P}0.53\$.
+The increase is due to the issuance of 30,000,000 preferred shares with a par value of P0.53.
 Additional paid in capital net of issuance cost was recognized in excess of the par value of preferred shares issued.
+Deposit for future stock subscription was reclassified as part of aforementioned issuance.